amalqahtani/amalqahtani.github.io/_pages/cv.md

 Addawood, A., Alshamrani, A., Alqahtani, A., Diesner, J. & Broniatowski, D. “Women's Driving in Saudi Arabia – Analyzing the Discussion of a Controversial Topic on Twitter”.
 In International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS 2018).
 10-13 July 2018, Washington DC, USA.

-AlQahtani, A.; Jafaar, N. and Al-Fadda, N. “Interactive speech based games for autistic children with Asperger Syndrome.”
+Alqahtani, A.; Jafaar, N. and Al-Fadda, N. “Interactive speech-based games for autistic children with Asperger Syndrome.”
 Current Trends in Information Technology (CTIT), 2011 International Conference and Workshop on, 26-27 Oct.
 2011, Dubai, UAE, pp. 126 - 131.

 Talks
 ======